haimengsong/windz/README.md

-# Description
+# FileTransfer
-Wind Transfer is an open-source Android application that allows Android devices in the local network to transfer any kind of files with much higher transfer speed and sort of data security after they succeed to establish connections.
+FileTransfer is an Android application that allows Android mobile devices in the local network to share any kind of files with much higher transfer speed and data security once they establish connections.

 # Features
 1. Radar Search Screen
-   * search available online devices, request for connections, and then establish connections successfully
+   * Search available online devices, request for connections, and then establish connections
 2. Device Management
-   * managing current connected devices with operations like cutting off connections, transferring files
+   * Manage current connected devices using operations like cutting off connections, sending files
 3. File Transfer
-   * tranfering multiple and large files of any kind with multiple devices simultinanously
+   * Send and receive multiple and large files of any kind with multiple devices simultinanously
-   * supporting functionality of pausing, resuming and canceling
+   * Support functionality of pausing, resuming and canceling files
 4. File Management
+   * Check files that have been transferred successfully in detail
 5. Security Mechanism
-   * Encrypting and Decrypting data files using AES and RSA algorithms
+   * Encrypte and Decrypte data using AES and RSA algorithms